JorPoon/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Favorite concept in preprocessing is the ability to nest classes.
+It allows a better flow in order of codes in my opinion.
+Concept that gives me the most trouble is probably mixins because theres a lot of interpolation going on.
+You dont need it for small projects but maybe i will use it more for when I get more experience.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up